jama5262/jiffy/doc/README.md

 # Locale Support

-Since Jiffy runs on top of Intl Dateformat, locale for all regions are almost supported.
-Example
 ```dart
 await Jiffy.locale("fr");
 Jiffy().yMMMMEEEEdjm; // samedi 19 octobre 2019 19:25
 ```
-But for relative time e.g `fromNow() and from()` are written manually in Jiffy

-Below are the locales that are supported for relative time.
+Below are the locales that are supported in Jiffy.
 More will be added

 | Key  | Locale |
 | ------------- | ------------- |